jetbrains-academy/kotlin-onboarding-introduction/Hangman/CompleteTheProject/task.md

 The tests for this step will be aimed at checking the following functions:

 - `isCorrectInput`, which checks if the user input is one English letter;
-- `safeUserInput`, which uses `isCorrectInput` and also converts the input to uppercase;
+- `safeUserInput`, which uses `isCorrectInput` and also converts the input to uppercase.

-Also, the `main` function will be checked - you need to print the game rules and next start a game round (just uncomment code in the `main` function).
+Also, the `main` function will be checked - you need to print the game rules and next start a game round (just uncomment the code in the `main` function).

 At the end of the game, the user should be informed about the results:
-- if the user lost: `Sorry, you lost!
+- If the user lost, display: `Sorry, you lost!
 My word is <secret>`
-- if the user guessed the word: `Congratulations!
+- If the user guessed the word, display: `Congratulations!
 You guessed it!`

 <div class="hint" title="Messages for the game">

-The tests check only the functions and string constants described above, but the game's example has several additional messages, e.g., about incorrect input.
+The tests check only the functions and string constants described above, but the game example has several additional messages, such as those about incorrect input.
-If you would like to make the game better, you can add them, the full list of the messages is below:
+If you would like to enhance the game, you can add these; the full list of messages is below:

 - `Please input your guess.`
 - `The length of your guess should be 1!
 Try again!`